Localization of overdamped bosonic modes and transport in strange metals: Effective theory for overdamped bosonic modes

 The coupling $\gamma>0$ in $\mathcal{S}_{\phi d}$ is the Landau damping induced by the fermions, and the repulsive self-interaction $u>0$ plays an important role in stabilizing the theory in regions where $\lambda_j$ is very negative.

-The bosonic field $\phi$ can represent a symmetry-breaking order parameter (such as a spin density wave), or a fractionalized field (such as a hybridization boson in Fermi volume changing transitions \cite{DCSS15b,Aldape22,Sachdev:2023fim}).
-The presence of a continuous global symmetry of rotations of $\phi$ will be important for our results, such as the global O($M$) symmetry of $\mathcal{S}_\phi+ \mathcal{S}_{\phi d}$
+The bosonic field $\phi$ can represent a symmetry-breaking order parameter (such as a spin density wave or Ising nematic order), or a fractionalized field (such as a hybridization boson in Fermi volume changing transitions \cite{DCSS15b,Aldape22,Sachdev:2023fim}).